selmaohneh/MathLearningTool/GETTING_STARTED.md

 3. **Progress to Level 2:**
    - Once confident with Level 1
    - Same number range (4-10)
-   - Now some dots are "hidden" (shown as dotted circles)
+   - Now some dots are completely hidden (not shown at all)
-   - Child figures out how many are hidden
+   - Child must calculate how many are missing

 4. **Advance to Level 3:**
    - Pure mental math